nathan-barry/nathan.rs/content/posts/go-micrograd.md

 +++
-title = "Intro to Autograd Engines: Karpathy's Micrograd Implemented in Go" description = "Below goes over the fundamentals of machine learning, along with the basics of autograd engines and how to build one." date = 2023-11-11T08:57:53-06:00 tags = ["Machine Learning"]
+title = "Intro to Autograd Engines: Karpathy's Micrograd Implemented in Go" description = "The basics of autograd engines and how to build one." date = 2023-11-11T08:57:53-06:00 tags = ["Machine Learning"]
 +++